testgitpodcistudent/Milestone-4/README.md

 - **Messages** display a short message to the user confirming actions such as cart updates, product deletions, login actions etc.
     ![Messages](/static/readme-assets/message.png)

+- **Blog** accessible through the *Blog* link in the main navbar, allows the user to view a list of blog posts.
+Individual posts can be viewed once logged in by clicking "Continue Reading" or by clicking the post title.

+- **Add Post** on the *Blog* section is visible only to admin users and allows them to add a new blog post using an intuitive webform.

+- **Edit/Delete** post buttons on each post in the *Blog* section, visible and functional only for admin users, allow for existing posts to be both edited and deleted.

+- **Comments** sections at the bottom of individual blog posts allow logged-in users to post comments using a simple form.
+These comments can be deleted by the admin user in the *Django Admin* panel.

 <hr>
 <hr>